102-25 How many stocks should you own? A practical approach

 How Many Stocks Should You Own?

-How many stocks you should own depends on your portfolio size, the time you invest, and your trading style.
-Day traders will own one or two daily stocks, but long-term investors should target at least 25 stocks.
+How many stocks you should own depends on your portfolio size, investment time, and trading style.
+Day traders will own one or two daily stocks, but long-term investors should target at least 25.

 Portfolio Size

 If you have a larger pool of cash for investing, say $20,000, it may be prudent to buy 4 Stocks at $5000 each.
 You would need only a 0.4% rise in stock price to break even.
-With four stocks, it would not be too much effort to review them regularly and ensure you always have a contingency plan ready to bail out or buy more.
+Reviewing four stocks regularly would not be too much effort, and ensuring you always have a contingency plan ready to bail out or buy more.

 The more stocks you have, the more effort is required to review them.
 If you have 2-4 stocks, you can easily review the News / Earnings reports and Sentiment Indicators.
 If you have 20 stocks, this could represent a significant amount of time.
 Having a job, a family, and a life outside trading could impair your ability to maintain a healthy work/life balance.

 If you have a larger pool of cash for investing, say $20,000, it may be prudent to buy 4 Stocks at $5000 each.
 You would need only a 0.4% rise in stock price to break even.
-With four stocks, it would not be too much effort to review them regularly and ensure you always have a contingency plan ready to bail out or buy more.
+Reviewing four stocks regularly would not be too much effort, and ensuring you always have a contingency plan ready to bail out or buy more.

 Most Importantly, Make Sure to Use A Great Commission Free Broker